Diagnosis and Treatment of Femur Shaft Fractures in Wake County

 Expert Hip Care at Raleigh Orthopaedic

 Raleigh Orthopaedic offers the best musculoskeletal care in Wake County.
-Our orthopedic specialists are proficient in the diagnosis and treatment of various hip issues, including pain, bursitis, arthritis, hip dislocation, strains, and snapping hip-to-femur shaft fractures.
+Our orthopedic specialists are proficient in the diagnosis and treatment of various hip issues, including pain, bursitis, arthritis, hip dislocation, and strains, along with femur shaft fractures.
 Entrusting us with your femur shaft fracture care will ensure that you receive support from a team that truly cares about you and your recovery.
 Don’t let a femur shaft fracture ruin your everyday life.
 Help is only a call away.
 Contact Raleigh Orthopaedic or book an appointment online at one of our Wake County clinics today.